TomerFi/.github/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist

 - [ ] I have followed this repository's contributing guidelines.
-- [ ] I have used the conventional commits specification for my commit messages.
-- [ ] I have signed my commits.
 - [ ] I will adhere to the project's code of conduct.

 ## Additional information

 > Anything else?
->